pali-english/pali-english.github.io/README.md

 to purify one’s mind:
 this is the instruction of the Buddhas.

+    Sabbapāpassa akaraṇaṁ,
+        Sabbapāpassa: of all evils
+        akaraṇaṁ: not doing, abstaining from

+    kusalassa upasampadā;
+        kusalassa: of what is skillful, of the good
+        upasampadā: undertaking, initiation into

+    Sacittapariyodapanaṁ,
+        Sacitta: one's own mind
+        pariyodapanaṁ: purification, cleansing of

+    etaṁ buddhāna sāsanaṁ.
+        etaṁ: this
+        buddhāna: of the Buddhas
+        sāsanaṁ: teaching, instruction

 Khantī paramaṁ tapo titikkhā,
 Nibbānaṁ paramaṁ vadanti buddhā;
 Na hi pabbajito parūpaghātī,